Edsel Citation

 The Edsel Citation is an automobile that was produced by the Edsel division of Ford for the 1958 model year.
-The flagship Edsel model line, the Citation was offered as a two-door convertible; all Citation sedans were produced as hardtops.
+The flagship Edsel model line, the Citation was offered as two- and four-door hardtop sedans as well as a two-door convertible.
 Slotted above the Corsair, the exterior of the Citation was distinguished by additional stainless steel trim and a gold-anodized aluminum cove panel (emulating the Mercury Turnpike Cruiser).

-In total, 9,299 Citations were produced by Edsel; 930 convertibles were produced, making it the second-rarest 1958 Edsel (following the nine-passenger Edsel Bermuda station wagon; 779 produced).
+In total, 9,299 Citations were produced by Edsel, of which 930 were convertibles, making the Citation convertible the second-rarest 1958 Edsel (following the nine-passenger Edsel Bermuda station wagon with 779 produced).

-Citation is one of several Edsel nameplates that would see reuse, as Chevrolet would adopt the name for its 1980–1985 compact model line.

 Model overview

 When Edsel debuted for the 1958 model year, in place of a brand-specific body and chassis, its lower-cost model lines (the Ranger and Pacer, and all Edsel station wagons) shared their chassis with the Ford Fairlane, while its premium lines (Corsair and Citation) shared their underpinnings with the Mercury Monterey and Montclair.

 The Citation was produced solely for 1958.
 For 1959, Edsel consolidated its model offerings to Ford-based vehicles, including the Ranger, Villager wagon, and Corsair (shifting to a Ford chassis).